kumahq/kuma-demo/kubernetes/README.md

 Kuma facilitates consistent traffic metrics across all dataplanes in your mesh.

-A user can enable traffic metrics by editing a mesh resource and providing the desired mesh-wide configuration.
+A user can enable traffic metrics by editing a Mesh object and providing the desired mesh-wide configuration.
 If necessary, metrics configuration can be customized for each Dataplane individually, e.g. to override the default metrics port that might be already in use on that particular machine.

 #### Adding Traffic Metric Policy

-Let's enable traffic metrics by editing our mesh resource like so:
+Let's enable traffic metrics by editing our Mesh object like so:

 ```bash
 $ cat <<EOF | kubectl apply -f -